Definition of detox

 Have some mild

-withdrawal symptoms, but they should not be too bad, and a
+withdrawal symptoms, but they should not be too bad, and alot less than if you were not taking the detox medicine.

 The medication used